-TORAL.
+wide a reputation, so maintained it so lons as AYER'S CHERRY PEC TORAL.
 It has been known to the public about forty years, by a long continued series of marvellous cures, that have won for it a confidence in it. virtues, never equalled by any other medicine.
 It still makes the most effectual cures of Coughs, Colds.
 Consumption, that can be made by medical skill Indeed the CHERRY PECTORAL has really robbed these dangerous diseases of their terrors, to a grea extent, and given a feeling of immunity from their fatal effects, that is well founded if the remedy be aken in season.
 Every family should have it in their closet for the ready and prompt relief of its members.
-Sickness, suffering, and even life are saved by this timely protection.
-The prudent should not neglect it, and the wise will not.
-Keep it by you for the protection it affords by its timely use in sudden attacks. -PREPARED BY-Dr. J. C. AYER & CO., Lowell, Mass Practical and Analytical Chemists.
-SOLD BY ALL DRUGGISTS AND DEALERS IN MEDICINE.
+Sickness, suffering, and even life are saved by

+- PREPARED BY-Dr. J. C. AYER & CO., Lowell, Mass.
+Practical and Analytical Chemists.
+OLD BY ALL DRUGGISTS AND DEALERS

+neglect it, and the wise will not.
+Keep it by you

+for the protection it affords by its timely use in

+IN MEDICINE.
+By reading and practicing the inestimable truths con-tained in the best medical tained in the best medical book ever issued, entitled SELF-PRESERVATION Price only \$1.
+Sent by mail on receipt of price.
+It treats of Exhausted Vitality, Premature Decline, Nervous and Physical Debility, and the endless concomitant ills and untold miseries that result therefrom, and contains more than 50 original prescriptions, any one of which is worth the price of the book.
+This book was written by the most extensive and probably the most skilful practitioner in America, to whom was awarded a gold and jewin America, to whom was awarded a gold and jew-elled medal by the National Medical Association.
+A Pamphlet, illustrated with the very finest

+A Pamphlet, illustrated with the very fines

+Steel Engravings-a marvel of art and beauty-

+sent FREE to all.
+Send

+for it at once.
+Address

+PEABODY MEDICAL

+INSTITUTE, No. 4 Bulfinch St., Boston, Mass.